Category Archives: Politics

 Dexter

-But Dexter really missed the boat on this one.
-Why make the character American with an American name?
-Would audiences not relate to a nice-sounding Hispanic name?
+But why make the character American with an American name?
+Would audiences not relate to a Hispanic name?
 They should, it’s about time.
-Hispanics are an ever-growing share of the population –they practically chose the current president– so the producers could have done America a huge favor by introducing a major character in a TV show that would look like many of the people in their audience, or someone they know (the Hispanic part, not the undercover serial killer part).
+Hispanics are an ever-growing share of the population –they practically chose the current president– so the producers could have done America a favor by introducing a major character in a TV show who would look like many of the people in their audience, or someone they know.

-The story and the show would’ve been much more amazing.
-It could have delved on the war on drugs, offering insight into something that is tremendously important for US domestic and foreign policy, a topic most Americans don’t know much about, aside from consumption.
-So think a mix of Breaking Bad, Dexter and Cocaine Cowboys, that could actually provide a service to its audience.
+The story could have delved on the war on drugs, on the weight of power over conscience, on racial relations in South Florida.
+In short it could’ve explored the war on drugs, offering insight into something that is tremendously important for US domestic and foreign policy, a topic most Americans don’t know much about.
+So think a mix of Breaking Bad, Dexter and Cocaine Cowboys that could provide a service to its audience.

 Farm workers prepare for hurricane threat